Andromeda1957/netpwn/README.md

 # netpwn
-Tool made to automate tasks of pentesting.
+A framework made to automate tasks of pentesting.
 Written in python 2.7

 # Install